 MIDWAY.
 Founded in 1896, Reithoffer is a traveling midway show that began with just one wooden, steam-driven merry-go-round.
 Since then, Reithoffer has been making its way across the country and back bringing the midway carnival rides, lights and games to fairs and festivals.
 The State Fair of WV has used Reithoffer since 1990 with the midway punctuated by the bright lights of the iconic giant “Dutch Wheel.”
 Reithoffer brings a variety of amusement rides from adult thrill-rides like the “Himalaya” and the “Freak Out” to Kiddie Land where the “Bear Affair” and the “Wild Mouse” are always favorites.

 CONCERTS.
-Each night the State Fair grandstand hosts a big-name musical act or an event like Motocross racing and Buckin’ Bull Riding.
+Each night the State Fair grandstand hosts a big-name musical act or an event like Foreigner and Walker Hayes.
 The grandstand seats approximately 6,000 so watch for line-up announcements and ticket sales!

 FIREWORKS.
-On two of the most popular nights of the fair, Saturday, August 14 and 21, you can catch the Zambelli Fireworks spectacular show.
+On two of the most popular nights of the fair, Saturday, August 13 and 20 at 10:30 pm, you can catch the Zambelli Fireworks spectacular show.
 Zambelli Fireworks is based out of New Castle, Pennsylvania and has been lighting up the skies since 1893 with some of the most creative and innovative pyrotechnics in the world.
 For years, the fair held smaller fireworks displays each night of the 10-day event.
 In recent decades, it switched to a much bigger, better and brighter show, highlighting a few special nights with a bang!

 “ It’s an end of the summer celebration that is anticipated year-after-year by families who cherish the tradition of “a trip to the fair.” ”